22 Different Types of Beetles in the UK

 8. Rose Chafer

-Iridescent and golden-green in color, these types of beetles in the UK(Cetonia aurata) are around 20 millimeters long.
+In the UK, these iridescent, golden-green beetles (Cetonia aurata) are around 20 millimeters long.

-On hot summer days, the rose chafer insect will buzz busily from blossom to flower, feeding on roses—the larvae of this insect feed on decomposing plant matter, such as compost or rotting wood.
+On hot summer days, the rose chafer buzzes busily from blossom to blossom, feeding on roses.
+Its larvae feed on decomposing plant matter, such as compost or rotting wood.

-This glittering beetle may be found all the way down through southern Britain to the Midlands, and it has recently become common in the outskirts of London.
+This glittering beetle may be found throughout southern Britain to the Midlands, and it has recently become common in the outskirts of London.

 People are likely to take notice of the rose chafer beetle because of its huge size and attractive appearance.

-One hundred years ago, it was quite common, but it has only lately started to become widespread again.
+It was quite common one hundred years ago, but it has only recently started to become widespread again.

-You can find them in areas such as Wimbledon Common and Brompton Cemetery in London and on blossoming trees in gardens and along streets in other parts of the city.
+You can find them in areas such as Wimbledon Common and Brompton Cemetery in London, blossoming trees in gardens, and along streets in other parts of the city.

 It is reaching unprecedented levels of prevalence in the city centers in the southern region of Britain.